eidsvold/1Z0-819-notes/README.md

 * Passing a _String_ parameter to a method and modifying the parameter won't change the original object as _String_ is immutable.
 * Unlike an object reference parameter that keeps the address of the passed-in argument, a primitive parameter stores a copy of the argument itself.
 Any changes made to this parameter only impact the copy, not the original value.
 * When a static field is declared as _final_, it must be set when the class is loaded.
 This can be dine by initializing the fielld at the declaration point or using a static initialization block.
+* When calling overloaded methods with a given argument, the compiler determines the applicable method by **following these three phases**:
+  * The **first phase** performs overload resolution without permitting boxing or unboxing conversion, or the use of variable arity method invocation.
+If no applicable method is found during first phase, then processing continues to the second phase.
+  * The **second phase** performs overload resolution while allowing boxing and unboxing, but still precludes the use of variable arity method invocation.
+If no applicable method is found during the second phase, then processing continues to the thirs phase.
+  * The **third phase** allows overloading to be combined with variable arity methods, boxing, and unboxing.

 ### 8. Applying Encapsulation
 *